CIDRAM/CIDRAM/_docs/readme.en.md

 ##### 11.3.6 OMITTING LOG INFORMATION

 If you want to take it a step further by preventing specific types of information from being logged entirely, this is also possible to do.
 CIDRAM provides configuration directives to control whether IP addresses, hostnames, and user agents are included in logs.
 By default, all three of these data points are included in logs when available.
-Setting any of this configuration directives to `true` will omit the corresponding information from logs.
+Setting any of these configuration directives to `true` will omit the corresponding information from logs.

 *Note: There's no reason to pseudonymise IP addresses when omitting them from logs entirely.*